 Content

-Read on to learn more about what, how, why and when these meds can put help keep your health in check — both in and out of the bedroom.
+Read on to learn more about what vasodilators are, potential side effects, and how, why, and when these meds can help keep your health in check — both in and out of the bedroom.

 Content

-Vasodilators (sometimes called blood vessel dilators) work by helping the smooth muscle cells in the walls of your blood vessels relax so that blood flows through them more easily.
+Vasodilators (sometimes called blood vessel dilators) work by helping the smooth muscle cells in the walls of your blood vessels relax, or dilate.
+This allows blood to flow through them more easily.

-When your blood vessels dilate, blood flows through your whole body more efficiently.
-That means your organs, tissues and cells get more oxygen, which in turn keeps them healthy and operating normally.
-In the long term, it can help prevent things like heart disease.
+More efficient blood flow means that your organs, tissues, and cells get more oxygen, which in turn keeps them healthy and operating normally.
+In the long term, it can help prevent heart disease and protect against heart attacks.

 High blood pressure (hypertension)